- Designer: Hans J. Wegner

 A wooden support leg is included which is placed in the centre of the extended table.
 When not in use this is discreetly secured to the underneath of the tabletop, forming part of a compact design within the extension mechanism.

 The tabletop can be selected from a range of options which include white laminate or solid oak with a soap or oiled finish.

-PLEASE NOTE for laminate tabletops matching extension leaves can only be selected due to the profiles edge and to avoid colour variations.
-For solid oak tabletops black or grey MDF extension leaves can be chosen (ideal if you're covering with a tablecloth) or leaves in the same wood and finish.
+PLEASE NOTE For solid oak tabletops black or grey MDF extension leaves can be chosen (ideal if you're covering with a tablecloth) or leaves in the same wood and finish.
 If more than one extension leaf is requested, only one of the solid wood extension leaves is produced from the exact same wood as the tabletop.

 The non extendable CH388 Dining Table is also available.

 Oil - Grain and structure are visible; lighter than soap; creates lustre and brings out contrast in grain and structure.
 Darkens over time to a rich patina.

 Soap- The closest to raw wood; grain and structure are visible; light in colour.